Amsterdam School: Origins of the Amsterdam School

 The Amsterdam School had its origins in the office of architect Eduard Cuypers in Amsterdam.
 Although Cuypers was not a progressive architect himself, he gave his employees plenty of opportunity to develop.
-The three leaders of the Amsterdam School Michel de Klerk, Johan van der Mey and Piet Kramer all worked for Cuypers until about 1910.
+The three leaders of the Amsterdam School Michel de Klerk, Joan van der Mey and Piet Kramer all worked for Cuypers until about 1910.
 In 1905 Amsterdam was the first city to establish a building code, and the city hired Johan van der Mey afterwards, in the special position as "Aesthetic Advisor", to bring artistic unity and vision to its built environment.

 Van der Mey's major commission, the 1912 cooperative-commercial Scheepvaarthuis (Shipping House), is considered the starting point of the movement, and the three of them collaborated on that building.
 The most Amsterdam School buildings are found in this city.
 The movement and its followers played an important role in Berlage's overall plans for the expansion of Amsterdam.

 The most important architects and virtuoso artists of the Amsterdam School were Michel de Klerk and Piet Kramer.
 Other members included Jan Gratama (who gave it its name), Berend Tobia Boeyinga, P. H. Endt, H. Th.
 Wijdeveld, J. F. Staal, C. J. Blaauw, and P. L. Marnette.
 The journal Wendingen ("Windings" or "Changes"), published between 1918 and 1931, was the magazine of the Amsterdam School movement.

 After De Klerk died in 1923, the style lost its importance.
 The De Bijenkorf Store in the Hague by Piet Kramer from 1926 is considered to be the last example of "classic" Amsterdam School Expressionism.

 The influence of the Amsterdam School continued in the Dutch East Indies, where one of its leading proponents was the pioneering Indonesian architect Liem Bwan Tjie.